ondemandenv/odmd-contracts-base/.odmd/ENVER_BASED_SERVICE_CONTEXT_PATTERN.md

 // Universal pattern for all services protected initializeEnvers(): void {
   this._envers = [
+    // Canonical progression/order: mock → dev → main
+    // Contract verification constellation - Isolated testing new OdmdEnver[Service](this, this.contracts.accounts.isolatedWorkspace, 'region',
+      new SRC_Rev_REF('b', 'mock')),

     // Development constellation - MVP and testing new OdmdEnver[Service](this, this.contracts.accounts.developmentWorkspace, 'region',
       new SRC_Rev_REF('b', 'dev')),

     // Production constellation - Enterprise deployment
     new OdmdEnver[Service](this, this.contracts.accounts.productionWorkspace, 'region',
-      new SRC_Rev_REF('b', 'main')),

-    // Contract verification constellation - Isolated testing new OdmdEnver[Service](this, this.contracts.accounts.isolatedWorkspace, 'region',
-      new SRC_Rev_REF('b', 'mock'))
+      new SRC_Rev_REF('b', 'main'))
   ];
 }
 ```